 Housing costs in Camino are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Camino is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Camino is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Camino is a town of managers, professionals, and construction workers and builders.
 There are especially a lot of people living in Camino who work in management occupations (32.17%), teaching (13.13%), and sales jobs (8.07%).

 Also of interest is that Camino has more people living here who work in computers and math than 95% of the places in the US.